 Your best option to protect your rights

-There are several more mistakes people often make, which we will discuss in future blog posts.
+These are just a few of the common mistakes people often make, which get twisted and used by the insurance company to wreck your case.
 After a motor vehicle accident, you probably will not know exactly what to do next.
 That is why hiring an experienced personal injury attorney is your best option for knowing your rights and avoiding mistakes.

 In Florida, turn to Smith, Feddeler & Smith, with several office locations throughout the state.